raffaelladevita/CVTmonitoring/README.md

          -pid : MC particle PID (default = 2212)
         -plot : display histograms (0/1) (default = 1)
        -stats : histogram stat option (e.g. "10" will display entries, default = )

+## Plots:
+Plots are organized by tabs and subtabs.
+- Tracks tab:
+  - Tracks: parameters distribution for all tracks
+  - Seeds: parameter distributions for all seeds and for track seeds (darker histograms)
+  - EBtracks: parameter distributions for all tracks and for tracks matched to CTOF (purple histograms)
+- Cluster tab:
+  - Size, energy and time distribution for all clusters (light blue), on-track clusters (green) and off-track clusters (darker blue)
+- Hits tab:
+  - Energy, time and residuals distribution for all hits (light blue), on-track hits (green) and off-track hits (darker blue)
+- Residual tab:
+  - Centroid residuals for SVT, BMT-C and BMT-Z clusters
+- Pulls tab:
+  - Error-normalized residuals
+- MC:
+  - MC and MC-Rec comparison.
+These are filled only for MC events where the MC:Particle bank is present.
+Only the MC particle with the selected PID is used.
+MC-Rec differences are computed only if the reconstructed particle matches the generated within 3 sigma of the resolution.
+  - MC, Seed, Track: parameters distributions for the selected track type
+  - (Seed)Resolution1,2,3: seed and track resolutions as a function of different track parameters.
+  - (Seed)Pulls: helical track parameter pulls, calculated as difference between generated and reconstructed parameters, normalized to the corresponding uncertainty from the tracking covariance matrix.
+  - Efficiency: generated (yellow), reconstructed seed (blue), reconstructed track (pink) distributions and corresponding efficiencies.
+The darker histograms show seed and tracks from the second seeding algorithm.